lmorchard/notational-vapor/README.md

     * WebDav
     * Local FS?
 * clean up and refactor this nasty nasty code, in general
-    * find a cleaner way to inject that CSS-based spinner
     * consider not nuking and rebuilding notes list with every change in data model or search filtering.
 * consider using docco to turn the code into a blog post